paduagroup/fftool/README.md

 spurious bonds between atoms that happen to be positioned too close to boudaries.

-The `pack.inp` file will likely need manual editing in order to position the atoms of the material precisely.
+The `pack.inp` file will need manual editing in order to position the atoms of the material precisely.

 References